 The IdeaScale platform is a part of that strategy, giving innovators a place to share and cultivate ideas within the company.
 Internal idea generation is a critical part of employee engagement, and it helps the organization see what employees and members need long-term.

-Training was provided using a model built around design thinking.
+The training was provided using a model built around design thinking.
 The key was to identify what problems existed, then work toward finding a solution.
 Focus was placed on strategy, with four steps rooted in research and development.

 Deploy Ideas Faster